ethandillon/Bald-Eagle-Recognition/README.md

 # Bald Eagle Detection Bot 🦅

-This project is a Python-based application that uses computer vision to monitor the [Decorah Eagles YouTube livestream](https://www.youtube.com/watch?v=B4-L2nfGcuE) 24/7.
+This project is a Python-based application that uses computer vision to monitor the [Big Bear Bald Eagles Nest YouTube livestream](https://www.youtube.com/watch?v=B4-L2nfGcuE).
 When a bald eagle is detected, the bot automatically saves an annotated screenshot and sends an email alert with the image attached.

-*(This is an example image.
-Replace with a link to one of your own detection screenshots!)*
+*(Placeholder for image)*

 ## The Story Behind the Project